bees-hive/pem/docs/README.md

 create-dir-env
 --------------
-Creates an environment for a current directory.
-Also, the command configures created environment as a local one for the directory.
+Creates an environment based on given version and configures it as the local one for a current directory.

-@todo #58 Update `create-dir-env` command implementation if it doesn't match with the documentation.

 folder-state
 -------------